 Create a new submission (general procedure for all submission types)

-From the IRIS home page, click on “Draft submissions”;
+From the IRIS home page, click on “Draft submissions” sub-tab present under “Submission” tab;

 Click “Create new submission” [a screen with the heading “Portal – New Submissions” opens showing 4 stages.
 The first stage “1.
 Choose Sponsor Type” is highlighted in blue];